Question 110·Medium·Inferences

 The passage gives two main results:

-- Midway through, the city changed to warmer LEDs and added full cut-off shields, keeping the same dimming schedule.
+- Midway through, the city changed to warmer LEDs and added full cut-off shields (with the same dimming schedule).
 Skyglow and wildlife impacts dropped close to pre-conversion levels, and the energy savings continued.
-This shows that a different LED setup keeps the benefits while reducing harms.

 Determine what a logical recommendation must do